Science-Alive/Science-Alive.github.io/_posts/intro-to-web-dev/2025-10-23-html-fundamentals.md

 A website is boring without pictures!
 The `<img>` tag is unique because it's a **self-closing tag** (it doesn't need an `</img>`).

 *   `src`: The **source**, this is the link to the image you want to display.
+* The link you want to add to your source can be a url link from a different site or it can be from an image that's in the project folder.
 *   `alt`: The **SUPER IMPORTANT** alternative text.
 If the picture can't load, or if a visually-impaired user is visiting your site, this text tells them what the picture was. **Always include `alt` text!**

 ```html